 The Pier at Garden City has been voted #1 in The Best of the Beach readers poll in The Sun News for the past five years running and it is easy to see why.
-Located just eight miles south from Myrtle Beach, this family-oriented location offers a wide variety of fun activities to participate in, with fishing being the star attraction.
-For a reasonable fee, adults and kids can fish daily to their hearts content and get a chance to pull in great catches such as Bluefish, Sheepshead, Flounder and more.
+Located just eight miles south of Myrtle Beach, this family-oriented location offers a wide variety of fun activities to participate in, with fishing being the star attraction.
+For a reasonable fee, adults and kids can fish daily to their heart’s content and get a chance to pull in great catches such as Bluefish, Sheepshead, Flounder and more.
 Rod rentals are also available for an additional fee and the tackle shop is available for purchasing bait, tackle or just getting some tips and information from some seasoned fishing experts.
-With a reservation, visitors can partake in the all night fishing option to get a chance at some frequent bites on the fishing line.
-If you get hungry while waiting for the fish to take the bait, The Pier Café is open for breakfast, lunch and dinner to satisfy your appetite and there is also a bar for the grownup fisherman to celebrate pulling in the “big one” with an icy cold beverage.
+With a reservation, visitors can partake in the all-night fishing option to get a chance at some frequent bites on the fishing line.
+If you get hungry while waiting for the fish to take the bait, The Pier Café is open for breakfast, lunch, and dinner to satisfy your appetite and there is also a bar for the grownup fisherman to celebrate pulling in the “big one” with an icy cold beverage.
 Other activities include nightly live music, an arcade and more so grab your fishing pole and head on down to The Pier at Garden City for some fun in the sun.
 The pier is located at 110 S. Waccamaw Drive in Garden City Beach, SC 29576 and visitors can call 843-651-9700 for more information.

 2nd Avenue Pier